ETIS Student Resources¶

 ETIS Student Resources help students move from building software to practicing engineering.

-The student who succeeds in ETIS does not merely produce a working project.
+The successful ETIS student does not merely produce a working project.

-The student produces evidence that the work can be trusted.
+The student produces credible evidence that the work can be trusted.